aharwood/grails-lightweight/README.md

 grails-lightweight-deploy
 ==================

 This is a fork of a plugin originally developed by [Wotif](http://www.wotifgroup.com/).
 If you are interested in the original project, please see [here](https://github.com/wotifgroup/grails-lightweight-deploy).
+We don't plan on updating this plugin to support Grails 3.x, as similar support is already built in to Grails in that version.

 This plugin is intended to produce a lightweight, production-ready, deployable grails application.
 It embeds jetty, and uses a number of the conventions from [Dropwizard](http://dropwizard.codahale.com) that make sense.
 This includes reading configuration from an externalised yml file, auto-instrumenting of controllers with codahale metrics and exposing a secondary port for the AdminServlet.

-##Getting Started
+## Getting Started
 Add the plugin to your BuildConfig:
 ```
-compile ":lightweight-deploy:latest"
+compile "com.commercehub.grails.plugins:lightweight-deploy:latest"
 ```
 ideally you should also replace the tomcat plugin with:
 ```